In mid-September the 10-year treasury hit a low of 3.62%, its lowest point during the previous two years.

 When the 10-year treasury dropped to a sub-4% level this mantra went out the window in favor of trying to get deals done.

-Buyers tipped their hats that some negative leverage was sustainable in their underwriting and signaled that excited to get a deal done trumped the need for day-1 positive leverage.
+Buyers tipped their hats that some negative leverage was sustainable in their underwriting and signaled that excitement to get a deal done trumped the need for day-1 positive leverage.

 Lesson #2